Logo creation

 If the only application of a logo were for multi-tonal media like onscreen or halftone printing (print ads and brochures), then cost would not be a consideration.

-Notice the additional tones needed to turn these simple shapes into 3D.
-For the square, three colors are required.
 With the circle, gradient tones are needed.
-For signage, packaging and premiums (folios, shirts, pens, etc.), extra tones require extra costs for each additional tone.
+For signage, packaging, and premiums (folios, shirts, pens, etc.), extra tones require extra costs for each additional tone.

-Even in halftone printing, which breaks up solid colors into tones by way of small halftone dots, there are limitations regarding the size.
-Small logos (1/2” or smaller) will begin to look rough as the halftone dots cannot adequately render a sharp edge at very small sizes (without extra expense).
-Dimensional logos are also impossible to stamp or etch on products.
-Consider that in your logo creation.
+Small logos (1/2” or smaller) will begin to look rough as the halftone dots cannot adequately render a sharp edge at tiny sizes (without extra expense).

 Dimensions are less readable and small

-Logo creation with dimensions are a trend
+Logo creation with dimensions is a trend

-With the advent of the technology age, computer graphic designers and advertising agencies the world over jumped to adding dimensions.
-Computers allow brand logo designers to “dimensionalize” symbols and art with the touch of a button.
-A logo creation trend was instantaneously set in motion.
-Whether it helped reinforce a particular strategy or message was immaterial.
-The “look” was “in” and it was king.
+With the advent of AI, the technology age, computer graphic designers and advertising agencies worldwide jumped to adding dimensions.
+Computers allow brand logo designers to “dimensionality” symbols and art with the touch of a button.

 Dimensions and the resulting need for two logos – AT&T

 They took their well-established “world” symbol and gave it dimension.
 And they added tones, gradations, and transparencies.
+The new logo was great on TV and online, but a single-color version had to be created for all physical products (phones and equipment).

 It simply wasn’t feasible to print tones and gradations on every product that, up to this point, had a single color silkscreen or emboss.
+In effect, the second brand logo symbolized the first brand logo.

-In effect, the second brand logo was a symbol for the first brand logo.
 Two logos are not a good idea for any company.
-Although the differences may seem slight, it causes a loss of focus and some subtle confusion among target audiences.
+Although the differences may seem slight, it causes a loss of focus and subtle confusion among target audiences.

 Today’s world of logos

 Dimensional logos have become part of an entire landscape of logos today.
+Many are three-dimensional, but most prominent brands are still two-dimensional.

-Think Nike, Samsung Apple, and others, who prove that two-dimensional does not mean a company is any less progressive or current.
+Think Nike, Samsung, Apple, and others, who prove that two-dimensional does not mean a company is less progressive or current.
 Three-dimensional logos require greater management and production costs.
-They take discipline and commitment.
-And brands usually don’t get much back in return.